snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 `plot(model)` produces a plot with the following subplots:

 - `(a)` an overall mean, which tells us the baseline everything compares against
-- `(b)` and `(c)` rates of change for each connection across the x- and y-axes, which tells us what is *actually* being modeled by each axis.
-If you are coming up with the name of an axis after-the-fact, it's good to check your assumptions against these trends and make sure your name for the plot captures what is actually being modeled.
-If all the lines look grey, then it's hard to succinctly say *what* is being modeled on an axis
+- `(b)` and `(c)` rates of change for each connection across the x- and y-axes, which gives us a clue about what is being modeled by each axis.
+If you are coming up with a name for the x-axis, it's good to check your assumptions against these trends and make sure they lign up
 - Subsequent subplots show each subgroup on its own.
 It's good to compare these to the overall mean
 - And the last subplots show how each pair of subgroups compare.
 Similar to the trend plots, these show you *what* is being modeled by the difference of the two groups.
 If everything looks grey, then it's hard to give a succinct description of that difference: there's just a lot of noise

 Some differences from WebENA and rENA:

 - Saturation shows *correlation strength* so we can tell at a glance when a model might be weak.
-In WebENA and rENA saturation is redundant (not necessarily bad) with line thickness, which shows magnitude of an effect
+In WebENA and rENA saturation is redundant (not a bad thing) with line thickness, which shows magnitude of an effect
-- Plots are mean centered by moving the mean of the plot, not by changing the underlying data.
+- Plots are mean centered by moving the origin of the plot, not by changing the underlying data.
 This preserves information that may or may not be useful for downstream analyses
 - Plots are opinionated.
-Based on the model config, the plot's default settings to change to what I believed was the best way to plot that kind of model.
+Based on the model config, the plot's default settings change to what I believed was the best way to plot that kind of model.
 This gives you the "right" plot without having to specify what "right" means each time
 - A [known issue](https://github.com/snotskie/EpistemicNetworkAnalysis.jl/issues/11) is that the y-axis label can get cutoff when there are a lot of subplots

 !!! discussion